 According to Musk, this hoarding prevents Dogecoin from becoming the “currency of the internet.”
 Musk believes that Dogecoin’s large community has the most potential to become an actual currency because of the wide variety of people holding DOGE coins.

 Whether Dogecoin will become the “people’s crypto” as Elon Musk envisioned is doubtful.
-Yet, Dogecoin hosts one of the largest communities of all crypto projects.
+Yet, the cryptocurrency hosts one of the largest communities of all crypto projects.
 Still, it’s not an ideal candidate to become an official currency because of its lack of technical support and maintenance.